 Every effort is made to keep the test secure at all levels of development and administration.
 WIDA, CAL, and DRC (the entity responsible for printing, distributing, collecting, and scoring the printed tests) follow established policies and procedures regarding the security of the test, and every individual involved in the administration of ACCESS, from the district level to the classroom level, is trained in issues of test security.
 All materials for ACCESS for ELLs are considered secure test materials.
 All users of the WIDA website are prompted to read and sign a Nondisclosure and User Agreement upon their first login.
 Use of the WIDA Assessment Management System and INSIGHT test engine are also subject to the terms of use outlined in the WIDA Assessment Management System.
 Users are prompted to agree with the test security policy upon their first login.
 The security of all test materials must be maintained before, during, and after the test administration.
 Under no circumstances are students permitted to handle secure materials before or after test administration.
 Test materials should never be left unsecured.
-The Test Coordinator should track each secure booklet on the ACCESS for ELLs Security Checklist.
+The test coordinator should track each secure booklet (i.e., the Grades 1-3 Writing test booklets and any Grades 4-12 handwritten student response booklets) on the ACCESS for ELLs Security Checklist.
 Individuals are responsible for the secure documents assigned to them.
 Secure documents should never be destroyed (e.g., shredded, thrown in the trash) except for soiled documents, which must be destroyed in a secure manner.
 District and school personnel carrying out their roles in the delivery of this assessment must follow ACCESS for ELLs District and School Test Coordinator Manual guidelines to maintain test security.
 Test security policies are stated in the Test Policy Handbook (https://sea.wida.us/system/files/documents/SEA-support/test-policy-handbook.pdf) and the Memorandum of Understanding (MOU)s with states.